Irish citizen killed in Burkina Faso was in ‘awe’ of wildlife and natural world

 A statement from Chengeta Wildlife confirmed with “deepest sorrow and regret” the death of Mr Young.
 Mr Young was in a group attacked by terrorists while leading a wildlife protection patrol in Arly National Park, Burkina Faso, on Monday.
 He was killed along with two Spanish journalists who had been capturing his efforts to protect wildlife.
 No group has claimed responsibility yet.

 The journalists were named as David Beriain (44) and Roberto Fraile (47).
-The Burkina Faso government said the bodies of the deceased have not yet been recovered, but videos confirmed the deaths of the men.
+The Burkina Faso government said the bodies of the deceased have not yet been recovered.

 In a statement issued on Wednesday morning, Minister for Foreign Affairs, Simon Coveney, expressed his “sincere condolences to Rory Young’s family, and to the families of the two Spanish nationals who also lost their lives in this tragic incident.”
 He said the Department is in contact with the family of Mr Young.